-You may not know whether your child's cerebral palsy was caused by a medical mistake.
-While not all cases of cerebral palsy are caused by medical malpractice, many are and the results can be tragic.... and infuriating because so much harm is caused.
+You may not know whether your child's cerebral palsy was caused by a medical mistake or negligent care.
+While not all cases of cerebral palsy are caused by medical malpractice, many are.
+The results can be tragic.... and infuriating because so much harm is caused.

-If you suspect that your child or a family member may have been injured at birth by a medical mistake that could have been prevented, our cerebral palsy lawyers at can help determine if your child may be entitled to compensation in a medical malpractice case.
+If you suspect that your child or a family member may have been injured during birth by a medical mistake that could have been prevented, our cerebral palsy lawyers can investigate your claim and help determine if you are entitled to financial compensation in a medical malpractice case.
 For more information, call 800-553-8082 or get a free online consultation here.What is Cerebral Palsy?

-Cerebral palsy is an umbrella term that describes a group of chronic disorders that impair movement control in the early years of a child’s life.
-While cerebral palsy has probably afflicted us from the beginning of time, there is little in the "medical literature" (if you can call it that) before 1843.
+Cerebral palsy is an umbrella term that describes a group of related disorders in a child’s brain is damage during birth or earlier in the womb leaving them unable to coordinate and control certain parts of their bodies.
+Although cerebral palsy has probably afflicted us from the beginning of time, there is little in the "medical literature" (if you can call it that) before the mid-1800s.

-In patients with CP, messages between the brain and the rest of the body become scrambled.
-These scrambled messages can result in the wrong muscles doing the wrong job causing problems with walking, speech, balance, and coordination.
-Cerebral palsy is neither progressive or communicable.
-Some children with cerebral palsy are also affected by other medical disorders, but cerebral palsy does not always result in profound handicap.
+The brain functions like the command and control center for the entire body.
+The brain transmits electrical signals or messages across nerve pathways to control and direct every movement of the body.
+In people with cerebral palsy, these messages between the brain and the rest of the body become scrambled.
+As a result the brain sends distorted and confusing movement signals to certain muscles causing them to react abnormally and causing impaired walking, speech, balance and coordination.
+Cerebral palsy is a permanent disorder but it is not progressive or communicable.
+Some children with cerebral palsy are also affected by other medical disorders, but cerebral palsy does not always result in a profound handicap.

 A classic example is the failure to pay attention to the fetal heart monitor (EFM).
 We have been using these fetal monitors for 55 years.
 Their use is so widespread because they are a great tool in telling us if a fetus is in distress.